Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

     - For a value-callable reference `lhs::rhs`, it is a function type `(Arg0 ...
 ArgN) -> R`, where `Arg0, ... , ArgN` are either empty (for a property reference) or the types of function formal parameters (for a function reference), and `R` is the result type of the callable.
     The receiver of such callable reference is bound to `lhs`.

+If [SAM conversion][SAM conversion] is available for a callable reference with expected functional interface type `T`, the associated function type of `T` is used as the expected function type for resolving the callable reference.
+After successful resolution, the resulting callable reference expression may be converted to `T` using SAM conversion.

 Being of a function type also means callable references are valid callables themselves, with an appropriate operator `invoke` overload, which allows using call syntax to evaluate such callable with the suitable arguments.

 > Informally: one may say that any callable reference is essentially the same as a lambda literal with the corresponding number of arguments, delegating to the callable being referenced.